 We have studied the double-cross matrix descriptions of polylines in the two-dimensional plane from an algebraic and geometrical point of view.
 We have first given an algebraic characterization of the double-cross matrix of a polyline.
 This algebraic characterisation allowed us to prove some basic properties of double-cross matrices.
-We have give a geometric characterization of double-cross similarity of two polylines by means of the notion of the local carrier orders of polylines.
-To end, we identify the transformations of the plane that leave the double-cross matrix of all polylines in the two-dimensional plane invariant.
+We have given a geometric characterization of double-cross similarity of two polylines by means of the notion of the local carrier orders of polylines.
+Finally, we identify the transformations of the plane that leave the double-cross matrix of all polylines in the two-dimensional plane invariant.

 Research on double-cross matrices gives rise to many questions of which we name a few here.
 Firstly, variants of double crosses can be imagined, for instance, to include the temporal dimension of moving object data.
-Another variant would be to rotate the double cross by 45°.
+Another variant would be to rotate the double cross by 45° .
 This would make notions of straight ahead, back, right and left more relative.
 We can also envisage double crosses with a finer structure.
-Thay may have 8, 16 or more lines determining the "crosses".
+They may have 8, 16 or more lines determining the "crosses", as in the OPRA_n-approach [29] (in some sense, the double-cross formalism can be seen as OPRA2).

 Our algebraic characterization of the double-cross matrix of a polyline, also raises the question of the realisability of double-cross matrices.
-This question adds up to the following: given an $N \times N$ matrix of 4-tuples over the set $\{-,0,+\}$, decide if this is the double-cross matrix of a polyline.
-A matrix where $(0\ 0\ 0\ 0)$ doesn't appear on the diagonal, for instance, cannot be the double-cross matrix of a polyline.
+This question adds up to the following: given an $N \times N$ matrix of 4-tuples over the set $\{-, 0, +\}$, decide if this is the double-cross matrix of a polyline.
+A matrix where $(0 \ 0 \ 0 \ 0)$ doesn't appear on the diagonal, for instance, cannot be the double-cross matrix of a polyline.
 This decision problem leads to non-trivial problems in computational algebraic geometry.